-- Go ahead and preheat the oven according to the package directions of the fries you are using.
+- Prepare oven and pan.
+Go ahead and preheat the oven according to the package directions of the fries you are using.
 This will vary by brand and type.
 Also prep a rimmed baking sheet with either cooking spray, parchment or aluminum foil.
 All that cheese baked onto a tray will be hard to clean up, so this prevents sticking and makes clean up easy.
 Also feel free to make then in the air fryer, but then you’ll need to transfer them to a baking sheet to melt the cheese at the end.

-- Place the frozen fries in a large bowl and toss with dry ranch seasoning.
+- Toss fries.
+Place the frozen fries in a large bowl and toss with dry ranch seasoning.
 The small amount of moisture on the frozen fries will be enough to hold the powder.
 Toss well to evenly coat.

-- When fully cooked, take your fries out of the oven and sprinkle with the cheeses, bacon crumbles and green onions.
+- Sprinkle with toppings.
+When fully cooked, take your fries out of the oven and sprinkle with the cheeses, bacon crumbles and green onions.
 I love uses a variety of cheese for flavor, color and even texture.
 Adding a cheese like feta gives them more sophistication that is unexpected.
 Yep, I just called cheesy fries sophisticated.